chelseatroy/the-self-taught-programmer/getting-started-the-autodidacts-notebook.md

 one step further: learning is about being able to produce answers and apply ideas, not just read or memorize them.
 So take exercises one step further rather than just copying them, to solve problems on your own.
 Example: implement gradient descent for multiple feature dimensions instead of just one, or come up w new ways to visualize data instead of just graphing it.

-### Benefits of a Notebook:

-1. Writing in it forces you to think \(thinking fast and slow\)
-2. Having a record helps you look back at your progress
-3. Helps to codify focused practice \(Grit\)
-4. Gives you the freedom to draw pictures and associate \(Moonwalking with Einstein\)